-Right-to-Supply Hazelnuts: The Grower-Members shall have the right to supply hazelnuts through the following procedure:
+Commitment to Sell Hazelnuts: The Grower-Members shall have the right to supply hazelnuts through the following procedure:

 No later than May 1 of each year, the Board of Directors and General Manager shall determine the total volume of Midwest-grown hazelnuts to be purchased from Grower-Members for the coming harvest of that year.
 Within 30 days of the Board informing the Membership of the planned purchase amount, each Grower-Member shall submit in writing the total volume of in-shell hazelnuts they would commit to supplying to the Company over the next year starting September 1.
 There is no maximum or minimum amount that a Grower-Member can commit to supplying for a given year.
 Actual commitment will be determined as follows:

-Upon receipt of written commitments, the Company shall first allocate supply to Grower-Members based on proportional ownership of total issued Grower-Shares.
-For example, if the Board authorizes purchase of 5,000 lbs of in-shell hazelnuts and at that point there are 10,000 Grower-Shares issued, a Grower-Member with 1000 Grower-Shares has the right to supply up to 10% or 500 lbs of in-shell nuts regardless of past record of supplying hazelnuts to the Company or priority status as outlined in Section 5 of this policy.
+Upon receipt of written commitments, the Company shall first allocate supply to Grower-Members based on proportional ownership of total issued Grower-Units.
+For example, if the Board authorizes purchase of 5,000 lbs of in-shell hazelnuts and at that point there are 10,000 Grower-Units issued, a Grower-Member with 1000 Grower-Units has the right to supply up to 10% or 500 lbs of in-shell nuts regardless of past record of supplying hazelnuts to the Company or priority status as outlined in Section 5 of this policy.
 The committed volume by any one Grower may be more or less than the total allowed amount for that Grower and may change from year to year.
 This written commitment shall serve as an obligation to provide in-shell nuts and failure to supply will affect priority status as outlined in Paragraph 5 below.

 Once right-to-supply has been allocated based on proportional Member ownership, additional hazelnut supply shall be allocated based on Member priority.
 Growers with the highest priority shall be granted the right-to-supply up to the total amount committed in their annual written commitment and so on down the priority list until the full allocated amount by the Board has been allocated to Grower-Members.
 If the sum of written commitments of Growers with equal priority status exceeds the remaining volume to be allocated, the volume shall be divided equally among the Growers with the equal priority status.

 Priority Status to Supply Hazelnuts: Priority status of Grower-Members shall be determined via a point system.
 Each year a Grower-Member successfully supplies the total amount committed for that year the Grower-Member shall earn one (1) point.
-Each year a Grower-Member successfully supplies the maximum amount allowable based on their proportional ownership of Grower-Shares the Grower-Member shall earn one (1) additional point.
+Each year a Grower-Member successfully supplies the maximum amount allowable based on their proportional ownership of Grower-Units the Grower-Member shall earn one (1) additional point.
 Each year a Grower-Member fails to supply the committed amount the Grower-Member shall lose one (1) point.

 Sourcing Additional Nuts: If the Grower-Members do not commit to supplying the full amount authorized by the Board or are unable to supply the full amount, the General Manager shall be authorized to purchase hazelnuts from any Grower-Member(s) per the terms and conditions most beneficial to the Company.
 If a Grower-Member supplies hazelnuts of any amount per such an open-market purchase, the Grower-Member shall earn one half (1/2) a priority point.

-European Hazelnuts: Under direction of the Board of Directors, the Company may purchase any volume of European hazelnuts at any time per the terms and conditions most beneficial to the Company.